 Applicants for associate professorships, tenure-track positions and full professorships will be assessed by an assessment committee consisting of minimum two external and one internal member.
-The external members are selected among recognized researchers within the field.
+The external members are usually selected among recognized researchers within the field.
+When applications for a full professorship are received from candidates from fields outside of social science, at least one external member of the assessment committee should come from a different academic discipline.
 The head of department nominates the assessment committee.
 The Academic Council approves the head of department's proposal for external committee members, followed by a final approval by the dean.